Brady Perl Brady Perl

 An extraction from the book, Adeology

-To Whom it may concern: Yes, Non-belief is a worldview, get over it—and, one day, it will be the most popular worldview!
+To Whom it may concern: Yes, Non-Belief is a worldview, get over it—and, one day, it will be the most popular worldview!
 Why deny it?
 There is no benefit.
 There are too many atheists needlessly seeking refuge in the argument that non-belief is not a worldview, and I find that to be a cowardly and illogical argument for one to make.
 Of course non-belief is a worldview—it couldn’t be anything other than a worldview.
 In fact, it might be the only true worldview that will collectively ever be, because once the ancient stories and myths and fables have all gone, there will be nothing left to debate but the conscious belief in god—and, once the human race wakes up to its own delusion, there will be no other choice but to believe in reality and not make-believe—hence, adeology.

 Read More